ThejasMBenjamin/Bolt-Shooter/README.md

 Unlimited Ammo – The player has unlimited ammo, so you can focus on shooting and gameplay without worrying about running out of bullets.

-Simple Enemy System – Enemies appear and the player must shoot them to survive.
+Simple Enemy System – Same as Other Games...

 ⚠️ The game still contains many bugs, since this was mainly a learning project.
 If I get interested in this project again in the future, I will try to fix them and make a completely different version of this game.